jrcopeti/fetchjson/README.md

-A glimpse of the festures of TypeScript, type system, and how to use it in a project.
+A glimpse of TypeScript, type system, and how to use it in a project.